Equimatchable Claw-Free Graphs

-\begin{lemma} Let $G$ be a connected claw-free odd graph. $G$ is equimatchable if and only if for every independent set $I$ with size 3, $G \setminus I$ has at least two odd connected components. \end{lemma} \begin{proof} As in the proof of Lemma \ref{lem:isolating} \ref{itm:EveryMMLeavesOneExposed}), picking up a non-cut vertex $v$ of $G$, the perfect matching of $G-v$ is a matching of $G$ with $(n-1)/2$ edges.
+\begin{lemma} Let $G$ be a connected claw-free odd graph.
+Then $G$ is equimatchable if and only if for every independent set $I$ of 3 vertices, $G \setminus I$ has at least two odd connected components. \end{lemma} \begin{proof} As in the proof of Lemma \ref{lem:isolating} \itemref{EveryMMLeavesOneExposed}, picking up a non-cut vertex $v$ of $G$, the perfect matching of $G-v$ is a matching of $G$ with $(n-1)/2$ edges.

 ($\Rightarrow$) Assume that $G$ is equimatchable, and let $I$ be an independent set of $G$ with $3$ vertices.
 Suppose, for a contradiction, that all connected components of $G \setminus I$ are even.
-Thus every such connected component admits a perfect matching by Lemma \ref{lem:ClawFreeAdmitsPerfectMatching}.
+Thus, every such connected component admits a perfect matching by Lemma \ref{lem:ClawFreeAdmitsPerfectMatching}.
 The union of all these matchings is a maximal matching of $G$ with size $(n-3)/2$, contradicting the equimatchability of $G$.
 Then $G \setminus I$ has at least one odd component.
 The claim follows from parity considerations.

 ($\Leftarrow$) Assume that $G$ is not equimatchable.
 Then $G$ has a maximal matching $M$ of size $(n-3)/2$ by the following fact.
 Consider any maximal matching $M'$ of $G$ with size $(n-\ell)/2$ for some $\ell \geq 3$.
 If $\ell \ge 4$ find an $M'$-augmenting path and increase $M'$ along this augmenting path.
 Indeed, the new matching $M''$ obtained in this way is still maximal (the set of vertices exposed by $M''$ is a subset of vertices exposed by $M'$) and contains one more edge.
 We repeat this procedure until the matching reaches size $(n-3)/2$.
 Then $I= G \setminus V(M)$ is an independent set with size 3 and $G \setminus I$ has a perfect matching, namely $M$.
 This implies that every connected component of $G \setminus I$ is even. \end{proof}